Blog

 The mandate violation

 A long-only fund’s mandate prohibits securities rated below investment grade.
 A bond is downgraded during a market event.
-The PM, under pressure during a volatile session, doesn’t catch the rating change before placing the order.
+The PM, who knows their investible universe and under pressure during a volatile session, fails to check for any rating change before placing the order.

-With pre-trade compliance, the rule engine checks ratings-based restrictions at order entry.
-The order is blocked with a clear message indicating the reason.
-The PM is informed in real time, not after settlement.
+With integrated pre-trade compliance, bond ratings can be integrated so the rule engine automatically picks up the downgrade as soon as it comes through the data feed, and the order is blocked with a clear message indicating the reason.
+The PM is informed at the time of the rating update, not after settlement.

 Building the business case for pre-trade compliance